 How can WHYPAY? save the NHS money?

 And how exactly is WHYPAY? able to generate such impressive savings?
 Well, it’s because we don’t charge our users a penny for the service we provide.
 A lot of conference call providers claim to offer free conference calling, but when you look closely you start to find hidden costs popping up.
-Not so with WHPAY?.
+Not so with WHYPAY?.
 Because our conference calls are accessed via 03 numbers, callers only have to pay the costs of placing these calls.
-For most people, this means no cost at all as calls to 03 numbers are included in your bundled minutes.
+For most people, this means no cost at all.
+That’s because calls to 03 numbers count in your bundled minutes.
 If you don’t have bundled minutes available, you’ll still only pay the standard rate for calls to a normal landline number.